The .git Directory Structure

 Every Git repository you’ve ever cloned, initialized, or worked with hides a single directory that contains the entire universe of that project’s history: the .git directory.
 While most developers interact with Git through high-level commands like git commit, git push, and git merge, understanding what lives inside .git transforms you from a Git user into a Git operator.

-The .git directory is not a black box — it’s a carefully organized database of files, references, and metadata that together implement a distributed version control system.
+The .git directory is not a black box.
+It’s a carefully organized database of files, references, and metadata that together implement a distributed version control system.
 When things go wrong (and they will), knowing this structure is the difference between panicking and confidently recovering your work.

 When to Use / When Not to Use